 The Fund is an alternative investment fund ("AIF") in accordance with the Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers ("AIFM Directive").
-For these purposes, the General Partner has appointed AXA Real Estate Investment Managers SGP, as the legal person responsible for performing the portfolio and risk management of the Fund, has been identified as the Alternative Investment Fund Manager ("AIFM") of the Fund, as disclosed in the Investment and Shareholders Agreement ("ISA").
+For these purposes, the General Partner has appointed AXA Real Estate Investment Managers SGP ("AXA REIM SGP"), as the legal person responsible for performing the portfolio and risk management of the Fund, and identified as the Alternative Investment Fund Manager ("AIFM") of the Fund, as disclosed in the Investment and Shareholders Agreement ("ISA").

-These unaudited consolidated statement of financial position, consolidated statement of comprehensive income and consolidated statement of cash flows present the consolidated financial position of the Fund and the Fund's subsidiaries (the "Group").
+This unaudited consolidated interim financial statements present the consolidated financial position of the Fund and the Fund's subsidiaries (the "Group").